The intended audience for this educational initiative is gastroenterologists and hepatologists.

 The planners and content peer reviewers from the Potomac Center for Medical Education, Rockpointe, and Clinical Care Options, LLC do not have any relevant financial relationships to disclose.

-You must receive a test score of at least 65 and respond to all evaluation questions to receive a certificate.
+You must receive a test score of at least 65% and respond to all evaluation questions to receive a certificate.
 After submitting the evaluation, you may access your online certificate by selecting the certificate link on the confirmation page.
 Records of all CME/CE activities completed can be found on the "My Certificates" page.
-There are no costs/fees for this activity.

 This program has been made available online.